 Electrical Wiring

 Ask your electrical contractor to run neutral wires to all junction boxes.
 Although most electricians do this as a matter of professional practice, making your preference known ensures you will always have a neutral wire available.
 Neutral wires are required for most powerline home automation devices.
+If you plan to install enhanced wall switches, dimmers, or keypads in the future, you want the neutral wires available, as these require a three-wire connection.

 Install Conduits

-Install cable conduits everywhere you even could remotely anticipate a need for wires (of any kind).
-Cable conduits are separate from electrical conduit and are used to run speaker wire, video cable, network cable, etc. Install conduits in walls even if you don’t anticipate using them right away.
+Install cable conduits everywhere you might anticipate a need for wires of any kind.
+Cable conduits are separate from electrical conduits and are used to run speaker wire, video cable, and network cable.
+Install conduits in walls even if you don't anticipate using them right away.
+Again, it's easier to install a piece of the conduit during construction than it is to fish speaker wire through a wall after the house is built.

-Again, it’s a lot easier to install a piece of conduit during construction than it is to fish speaker wire through a wall after the house is built.
-Terminate your conduits into junction boxes, cover with faceplates, and forget about them until you need them.
+Terminate your conduits into junction boxes, cover them with faceplates and forget about them until you need them.
 Install at least one conduit and junction box at eye level in each room to accommodate a touch panel.

 Wiring Closets